yazz/VisualJS/README.md

 - Install and run the Yazz IDE with:
     `docker run -p 80:80 zubairq/yazz`

-- Go to a browser and view Yazz http://localhost
+- Go to a browser and view Yazz: http://localhost